kyclark/tiny_python_projects/README.md

 Once you have stubbed out your new program, open it in your favorite editor and change the example arguments in `get_args` to suit the needs of your app, then add your code to `main` to accomplish the task described in the README.
 To run the test suite using `make`, you can type `make test` in the same directory as the `test.py` and `article.py` program.
 If your system does not have `make` or you just don't want to use it, type `pytest -v test.py`.

 Your goal is to pass all the tests.
 The tests are written in an order designed to guide you in how break the problem down, e.g., often a test will ask you to alter one bit of text from the command line, and this it will ask you to read and alter the text from a file.
 I would suggest you solve the tests in order.
+The `make test` target in every Makefile executes `pytest -xv test.py` where the `-x` flag will have `pytest` halt testing after it finds one that fails.
+There's no point in running every test when one fails, so I think this is less frustrating that seeing perhaps hundreds of lines of failing tests shoot by.

+A fair number of the program rely on a dictionary of English words.
+To be sure that you can reproduce my results, I include a copy of mine in `inputs/words.zip`.

 ## Author